Sharaf-Mansour/QriousSharp/README.md

 # Arora.Blazor.QR
-A Blazor Lib That Convert a string to QR Code.
+A Razor Class Lib That Convert a string to QR Code.